dessertlab/generative-ai-cybersecurity/README.md

       ```

 2. **Results**:
-    - The script will create a `results` folder containing `subset.in` and `subset.out` files.
+    - The script will create the `scripts/results` subfolder containing `reference.in` and `reference.out` files.
-    - The `subset.in` file contains the 10 randomly extracted NL descriptions.
+    - The `reference.in` file contains the 10 randomly extracted NL descriptions.
-    - The `subset.out` file contains the corresponding 10 Python functions and serves as our ground truth for evaluation.
+    - The `reference.out` file contains the corresponding 10 Python functions and serves as our ground truth for evaluation.

 ### Generating Outputs with AI Models

-Next, you will generate 10 outputs using generative AI models like [ChatGPT](https://chat.openai.com/) and [Claude Sonnet](https://claude.ai/).
+Next, you will generate 10 outputs using generative AI models like [ChatGPT](https://chat.openai.com/) or [Claude Sonnet](https://claude.ai/).

 > [!CAUTION]
 > Pay attention to the structure of the code snippets.
 As you can see, the Python codes are all *single-line*.
 In fact, multi-line instructions are separated from each other with `\n`.

 3. **Generate Outputs**:
-    - Use the NL descriptions stored in the `subset.in` file to generate the 10 outputs using the AI models.
+    - Use the NL descriptions stored in the `reference.in` file to generate the 10 outputs using the AI models.
     - Ensure the AI models generate the outputs line by line as required for the evaluation.
     - Save the model outputs in a file named `output.out` in the `results` folder.
     - Make sure the model has generated the code in single-line format